The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Still there existed other organisations where ladies from the nobility were involved, mainly within charitable work.
-This could be contributing funds for hospitals, support for war veterans, wounded soldiers, widows and orphaned children.
+Still, there existed other organisations where ladies from the nobility were involved, mainly within charitable work.
+This could include contributing funds for hospitals, support for war veterans, wounded soldiers, widows and orphaned children.

-During the war newspapers and magazines often featured ladies from the nobility on hospital visits and it could have been these that inspired the author to write this passage (and the similarly themed visit of Baronesse von Botzenheim to Vojenská nemocnice Hradčany).
+During the war, newspapers and magazines often featured ladies from the nobility on hospital visits and these may have inspired the author to write this passage (and the similarly themed visit of Baronesse von Botzenheim to Vojenská nemocnice Hradčany).

 Quote(s) from the novel